All Episodes

 Yes.

-He didn't attack.
+No, He didn't attack.

-He launched a couple cruise.
+But he launched a couple cruise missiles.

-Well, I understand, but nobody there wasn't any, you know, there wasn't much backlash.
+Well, I understand, but nobody, there wasn't any, you know, there wasn't much backlash.

-Well, you know, if if you're right, and I'm I'm not uh I'm not gonna concede that you are, although uh the Bosnia conflict uh did not involve U.S. ground troops and did not involve U.S. casualties, and that's why Clinton fought that war from 15,000 feet.
+Well, you know, if you're right, and I'm not going to concede that you are, although the Bosnia conflict did not involve U.S. ground troops and did not involve U.S. casualties.

 Clinton went in there specifically for his approval ratings.